About the course

 We offer various forms of pastoral support for trainees:

-- At the start of the course there will be a workshop looking at how to maintain well-being and build resilience as a trainee;
+- We run a 'Healthy Mind, Healthy You!' strand through our Core Training Programme.
+This looks at how to maintain well-being and build resilience as a trainee;

 - Placement school mentors have responsibility for ensuring the welfare of trainees placed with them;